BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 chunking--if you have 100 units of work that fit into 5 job array tasks, the first task will run the command on arguments 1,6,11,16,..., the second on arguments 2,7,12,17,..., etc.

+In addition to command line arguments, `#SBATCH` flags will be parsed if an `sbatch` script is supplied as the command.
+`#SAA` flags will be treated identically by `slurm-auto-array`, allowing you to add `slurm-auto-array`-specific flags to job scripts that will also be used with `sbatch`.

 You'll need to run `parallel --citation; parallel --record-env` in a clean environment before using `slurm-auto-array`.